FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 at the end of the search.
 This is a RECOMMENDED attribute.

-Informally, this is a typical forwarding rate expected to be seen at the relevant lower bound of the given search goal.
+Informally, this is a typical trial forwarding rate expected to be seen at the relevant lower bound of the given search goal.
-But frequently just a conservative estimate thereof, as MLRsearch implementations tend to stop gathering more data as soon as they confirm the result cannot get worse than this estimate within the goal duration sum.
+But frequently it is only a conservative estimate thereof, as MLRsearch implementations tend to stop gathering more data as soon as they confirm the value cannot get worse than this estimate within the goal duration sum.

 ## Search Result

-The search result is a single composite object that maps each search goal to a corresponding goal result.
+The search result is a single composite object that maps each search goal instance to a corresponding goal result instance.

 In other words, search result is an unordered list of key-value pairs, where no two pairs contain equal keys.